splaisan/NGS-Variant-Analysis-and-coverage-depth/SRR833244_variant-analysis.md

 # for a total N-length of 6,364,966 bps (3.8% of represented sequences)
 ```

 6Mb of the reference are occupied by N's, likely representing the telomeres and centromeres for the largest part.
-There regions can obviously not be mapped by reads and are good to know when visualising the data.
+These regions can obviously not be mapped by reads and are good to know when visualising the data.

 ## Find differences between sequenced data and reference genome
 *[[back-to-top](#top)]*